ChandanaThoti/todo-list-backend-app/README.md

 ## Testing

-> Jest and superTest used for testing.
+> Jest and superTest packaged are used for testing.

 ```bash
    npm test